Student Opportunities

 Graduate Literature Association

-The Graduate Literature Association (GLA) is the student organization for the M.A. in Literature.
+The Graduate Literature Association (GLA) is the student organization for the M.A. in Literatures.
 The GLA organizes social activities, academic and career workshops, and scholarly conferences and publishes Interpretations, a student-edited academic journal.
-See the Graduate Literature Association website for more information.
+Please contact Professor Kathleen DeGuzman for more information about the GLA at: krfd@sfsu.edu.

 Students working on the Sutro publication